Toncy741/global-super-store-sales-analysis/README.md

 $12.64M.
 The sales are broken down by segment, with Consumer having the highest sales at $650.75M, followed by Corporate at $382.47M, and Home Office at $230.86M.
 In terms of sales by region, North America (consisting of North and Canada regions) has the highest sales at $1.314B, followed by South at $1.61B, Central Asia at $752.83M, East at $678.78M, Southeast Asia at $884.42M, EMEA at $806.16M, Caribbean at $324.28M, Central at $282.23M, West at $735.46M, Oceania at $1.1B, and Africa at $783.77M.
 The sales are further categorized by markets, with APAC having the highest at $3.857B, followed by EU at $2.938B, US at $2.972B, LATAM at $2.165B, EMEA at $806.16M, Africa at $783.77M, and Canada at $66.93M.

-Copy
+.
+Shipping costs are broken down by mode, with Standard Class costing the most at 6,14,627.66 and Same Day the least at 1,15,973.72, totaling 13,52,815.70.
+Sales data is presented by state and city, with California and New York City leading in sales at 2,88,520.43 and 2,56,368.16 respectively.
+The overall sales total 12,63,334.50.